six-two/mkdocs-placeholder-plugin/README.md

 - Configuration format changed:
     - Validators are no longer defined in-line and instead defined in a `validators` section -> easier to reuse custom validators
     - Placeholders now need to be specified in a `placeholders` section
+- (By default) values are saved when the focus leaves a text field.

 ### Version 0.3.1